wso2-attic/esb-connectors/braintree/braintree-connector/braintree-connector-1.0.0/README.txt

 Steps to follow in setting integration test.
  1. Download ESB 4.8.1 from official website.
  2. Deploy relevant patches, if applicable.

-	Special Note: Created transactions can be refunded only after they are settled.
-Settlement of transaction is a scheduled backend process which takes around a day to be processed.
-	Due to this backend behavior, the transaction refunding functionality couldn't be incorporated successfully into the test suite.
-Therefore the methods, 'testRefundTransactionWithMandatoryParameters' and 'testRefundTransactionWithOptionalParameters' are made to fail with a meaningful comment as follows:

-	   'Braintree: Transaction needs to be settled before it can be refunded!
-		Settlement of Transaction is a batch process which is executed by automated Scheduler.
-		The following error is reported from the backend when trying to refund a transaction that has not yet been settled: ' followed by the SDK error message.

-	The method(s) should be considered as passed if they fail with the above message.
-Any error messages apart from the above would indicate failure of the method(s).

 STEPS: